 Auckland New Zealand

-Auckland New Zealand is the largest, most diverse, and most vibrant city in all of New Zealand.
-While most travelers to New Zealand are keen to get to the country’s scenic beauty, and consider Auckland just a gateway for international flights, we disagree.
-Auckland is definitely worth staying at least a night or two.
-Spend some time here upon arrival to recover from jet lag, before renting a car.
-Since flights from North America tend to arrive so early in the morning, we’ll have your hotel room reserved from the night before so you will have a place to rest right away.
+Auckland, located in New Zealand, is the largest, most diverse, and lively city in the country.
+While most travelers consider Auckland as a gateway for international flights and are eager to explore New Zealand’s scenic beauty, we recommend staying in Auckland for at least a night or two.
+It’s a great idea to spend some time here upon arrival to recover from jet lag before renting a car.
+Flights from Canada and the USA generally arrive in the morning, so we’ll reserve your hotel room for the previous night, ensuring that you have a place to rest as soon as you arrive.

-Most travelers prefer to stay downtown, which is called the Central Business District, for easy access to the main sights and the most accommodation options.
-Viaduct Harbour is a hub of bars, hotels, restaurants and shops located downtown right along the water, and many travelers find themselves there at one point or another.
-This area is where you’ll find many of the ferries heading to outer bays and islands, as well as the maritime museum and cruise ship terminal.
+Most travelers prefer to stay downtown, which is called the Central Business District (CBD), for easy access to the main sights and the most accommodation options.
+Viaduct Harbour is a hub of bars, hotels, restaurants, and shops located downtown right along the water, and many travelers find themselves there at one point or another.
+This area is where you’ll find many ferries heading to outer bays and islands, as well as the maritime museum and cruise ship terminal.

-Just outside the central downtown are a number of fun neighborhoods to explore, including Ponsonby and Parnell for unique, quirky shops and a different feel than the downtown.
-Devonport is a 10-minute ferry ride away on the north shore, and is known for its nice beaches, art galleries and charming, quaint feel with historic Victorian homes.
+Just outside the central downtown are several fun neighborhoods to explore, including Ponsonby and Parnell, for unique, quirky shops and a different feel than the downtown.
+Devonport is a 10-minute ferry ride on the north shore and is known for its lovely beaches, art galleries, and charming, quaint feel with historic Victorian homes.

-There’s no need for a car in Auckland, as there are plenty of ways to get around.
+There’s no need for a hire car in Auckland, as there are many ways to get around.
 Of course, our favorite way is on a small group tour, where you get the expert knowledge of a guide at a reasonable price.
-Any of the sights in and around Auckland are best experienced by small group tour.
+For the best experience of Auckland’s sights, it is recommended to go on a small group tour.

-If traveling by water is more your style, then take a ferry from Auckland to wild Rangitoto Island, New Zealand’s newest island thanks to a symmetrical volcanic cone.
-Head to Tiritiri Matangi island for a protected bird sanctuary.
-Or, in just 35 minutes by ferry, you can reach Waiheke Island.
+If traveling by water is more your style, take a ferry from Auckland to wild Rangitoto Island, New Zealand’s newest island, thanks to an asymmetrical volcanic cone.
+Head to Tiritiri Matangi Island for a protected bird sanctuary.

 Our favorite activities in Auckland